 Application and Decision Dates

 Under Early Decision, prospective students apply by November 1 (11:59 p.m. applicant's local time) and receive a decision by mid-December.

 Standardized Test Dates

-If you attend secondary school outside the United States, we ask you to both self-report your test results on your application and have official test results sent directly to Brown.
+If you attend secondary school outside the United States, we ask you to both self-report your test scores on your application and have official test scores sent directly to Brown.

-Admitted students who choose to enroll at Brown will be required to submit official test results by June 1.
+Admitted students who choose to enroll at Brown will be required to submit official test scores by June 1.

 Early Decision applicants should complete all required testing by the October test date.
 All applicants should have a complete set of test scores submitted prior to the November 1 deadline.
 You may also submit additional test scores from the November administration of the SAT.

 Once you have submitted your Common Application, you will receive access to your Brown Applicant Portal from us on a rolling basis.